Ayush-AI-ux/LearnIx/README.md

-LearnIx - An Interactive Education Platform
+# LearnIx - An Interactive Education Platform

-Welcome to LearnIx, an innovative education platform designed to revolutionize the learning experience by integrating blockchain and Web3 technologies.
+Welcome to **LearnIx**, an innovative education platform designed to revolutionize the learning experience by integrating blockchain and Web3 technologies.
 LearnIx incentivizes users to complete courses through an interactive token-based rewards system.

+---

-🌟 Features
+## 🌟 Features

-1. Interactive Courses
+### 1. **Interactive Courses**
-Wide range of courses in various domains.
+- Wide range of courses in various domains.

-Gamified learning experience with progress tracking.
+- Gamified learning experience with progress tracking.

-2. Token Rewards System
+### 2. **Token Rewards System**
-Earn ERC-20 tokens as bounties for completing courses within deadlines.
+- Earn ERC-20 tokens as bounties for completing courses within deadlines.

-Redeem tokens for platform benefits or trade them in the future.
+- Redeem tokens for platform benefits or trade them in the future.

-3. Web3 Integration
+### 3. **Web3 Integration**
-Built on blockchain technology for enhanced security and transparency.
+- Built on blockchain technology for enhanced security and transparency.

-Utilize smart contracts to manage rewards and transactions.
+- Utilize smart contracts to manage rewards and transactions.

-4. User-Friendly Interface
+### 4. **User-Friendly Interface**
-Intuitive and responsive UI/UX for seamless navigation.
+- Intuitive and responsive UI/UX for seamless navigation.

-Real-time updates on course progress and token earnings.
+- Real-time updates on course progress and token earnings.

+---

-🚀 Tech Stack
+## 🚀 Tech Stack

-Frontend:
+### Frontend:
-ReactJS: For building dynamic and responsive user interfaces.
+- **ReactJS**: For building dynamic and responsive user interfaces.

-Backend:
+### Backend:
-NodeJS: To handle server-side logic and APIs.
+- **NodeJS**: To handle server-side logic and APIs.

-Solidity: For creating smart contracts to manage token distribution.
+- **Solidity**: For creating smart contracts to manage token distribution.

-Blockchain:
+### Blockchain:
-Web3JS/EtherJS: To interact with Ethereum blockchain.
+- **Web3JS/EtherJS**: To interact with Ethereum blockchain.

-ERC-20: Custom token implementation for the reward system.
+- **ERC-20**: Custom token implementation for the reward system.

-Styling:
+### Styling:
-CSS: Advanced and responsive designs.
+- **CSS**: Advanced and responsive designs.

+---

-📂 Folder Structure
+## 📂 Folder Structure
 LearnIx/
 ├── src/
 │   ├── Components/